 Main Locations – Albufeira, Almancil, Armação de Pera, Alvor, Carvoeiro, Faro, Lagos, Loulé, Monchique, Monte Gordo, Praia da Rocha, Quarteira, Quinta do Lago, Olhão, Portimão, Sagres, Silves, Tavira, Vale do Lobo, Vilamoura.

 For some 40 years the popular region of the Algarve has been the choice for many tourists for its splendid beaches and exceptional European weather.
 Along the coastline there is a good choice of locations and lovely beaches.
-Here you will find a selection of the popular sports, large quantity of friendly bars and restaurants, and plenty of night life for the younger visitor.
+Here you will find a selection of the popular water sports, like boating, sailing, and fishing.
+Boat rentals are available with many amenities such as marine speakers and stereos to supply a great music soundtrack.
+Rent a party barge and dance the night away with your friends!
+You can also find a large quantity of friendly bars and restaurants, and plenty of night life for the younger visitor.
 However, just a very few kilometres inland the traveller will find a different attractive holiday location away from the usual crowds and mainly Portuguese in flavour.

 Islands – Corvo, Faial, Flores, Graciosa, Pico, Santa Maria, São Jorge, São Miguel, Terceira.